Artists Against 419: Flash-mobbing

 AA419 described its past actions as flash-mobbing, but in actuality, this activity is called a virtual sit-in.
 Virtual sit-ins entail large numbers of individuals intently visiting a target site and downloading pages or requesting large numbers of information, with the intent that their requests will cause a rapid drain of bandwidth, and if there is a bandwidth quota it goes offline.
 For example, if 100 people continuously download a 10 kilobyte image simultaneously for 12 hours, this uses 40 gigabytes of allocated bandwidth.
 Assuming that the fraudulent site has 40 GB of allocated bandwidth per month, it will automatically shut down after 12 hours, when the bandwidth threshold is exceeded.
 The fraudulent website will then remain off-line until the following month, when the bandwidth quota is reset.
 Virtual sit-ins were achieved using freeware tools such as Muguito or the Lad Vampire.
-A computer flash-mob is a similar case where the sites' sudden popularity brings an unexpected large numbers of visitors which the server is unable to handle.
+A computer flash-mob is a similar case where the sites' sudden popularity brings an unexpectedly large number of visitors which the server is unable to handle.
 The difference is that, in a virtual sit-in, there is no actual audience and the action is designed to be disruptive.

 In some cases, particularly when a small web-hosting company is involved, the volume of traffic can be so large that access is slowed to all sites on the server.
 This would hold the hoster at ransom until the scam site was suspended; the hosting service would resume operating normally afterwards.
 It is important to note that no site was ever "mobbed" until at least two letters had been sent to the hosting company notifying them of the abuse, informing them that they were hosting a fraudulent site, detailing evidence of such fraudulent activities and requesting that the site be shut down for violating the hosting provider's terms of service.

 The Artists always preferred that hosting companies take responsibility for the actions of their clients as well as the content of their web sites.
 A virtual sit-in is a tool of last resort, and was used only after other attempts to shut down the fraudsters' website had failed.
 Fortunately, the vast majority of web-hosting companies find the activities of internet fraudsters highly objectionable and swiftly intervene to stop them.

 Controversy

 What AA419 describes as flash-mobbing, is considered by others to be an illegal electronic offensive called a Distributed Denial-of-service attack (DDoS).
-By their own admission they affect "all sites on the server", and they have attacked systems without checking if bandwidth limits are in place.
+By their own admission, they affect "all sites on the server", and they have attacked systems without checking if bandwidth limits are in place.

-Legal scholars like Susan Brenner, a law professor and expert on cybercrime at the University of Dayton School of Law, while sympathetic to aa419's aims and supportive of their more peaceable efforts, find these aggressive techniques akin to DoS attacks, which are illegal.
-Many jurisdictions prohibit anyone from sending a command to another computer with the intent of causing harm, and DoSes definitely aim to do damage.
+Legal scholars like Susan Brenner, a law professor and expert on cybercrime at the University of Dayton School of Law, while sympathetic to AA419's aims and supportive of their more peaceable efforts, find these aggressive techniques akin to DoS attacks, which are illegal.
+Many jurisdictions prohibit anyone from sending a command to another computer with the intent of causing harm, and DoS attacks definitely aim to do damage.